2014 London, Ontario municipal election

 The 2014 London municipal election was held on October 27, 2014 in London, Ontario, Canada, to elect the Mayor of London, London City Council and the Thames Valley District School Board, London District Catholic School Board, Conseil scolaire catholique Providence and Conseil scolaire Viamonde.
 The election was held in conjunction with the province-wide 2014 municipal elections.

+Ward 7 Councillor Matt Brown decisively defeated local businessman Paul Cheng to become the 63rd mayor of London.